As a leader managing people and the one responsible for day-to-day business operations, you need to know about ERP vs MRP systems.

 2. Extent of Use

-Because ERP solutions can streamline a broad range of organizational departments, the types of users vary.
-Employees ranging from the Office Services Assistant to the CEO are able to use the same system functionality to view real-time information and present the same information to customers.
+Employees ranging from the Office Services Assistant to the CEO can use the same system functionality to view real-time data and present the same information to customers.

 MRP systems are limited in their scope based on their focus on manufacturing processes, and are utilized mainly by those employed in departments like manufacturing operations — employees on the shop floor and managers — to analyze inventory management.
 Viewers are more limited because of the focus on manufacturing resource planning.